A guide to re-enrolment

 You’ll need to send letters to any employees that you’ve re-enrolled to let them know.
-This should be during the same six-week window that you have to re-enrol all eligible employees.
-The letter should also let them know that they have one month to opt out of the pension scheme if they’d like to.
+This needs to happen during the same six-week window that you have to re-enrol all eligible employees.

 If any of your employees choose not to be re-enrolled in your workplace pension scheme, they’ll need to opt out.
 If you use our workplace pension, we’ll handle opt-outs for you and let you know when we receive them.

-Some of your employees might have opted out previously, in which case they’ll need to opt out each time they’re re-enrolled if they’d rather not contribute to a pension scheme.
+Remember, any employees who might have opted out previously will need to do this each time they’re re-enrolled, if they’d still rather not contribute to a pension scheme.

 You’ll need to submit a re-declaration of compliance to The Pensions Regulator within five months of the three-year anniversary of your duties start date.
 Even if you don’t have any employees that need to be re-enrolled, you still have to declare that you’re compliant.

-Re-enrolment is an ongoing process.
-You’ll need to re-enrol all eligible employees on a three-year cycle and follow the steps above.
+Re-enrolment is an ongoing process – you’ll need to re-enrol all eligible employees on a three-year cycle.
+Each time, you need to follow the steps above..

 Find out more about auto enrolment